Supply Chain Risk Management

 Supply Chain Risk Management is “the implementation of strategies to manage both everyday and exceptional risks along the supply chain based on continuous risk assessment with the objective of reducing vulnerability and ensuring continuity.”

-Supply Chain Management is an essential part of vendor governance, and involves the entire life cycle from procuring the raw materials required for a product until it reaches the consumer.
-Supply chain management consists of identifying the vendors involved in producing a finished product and the risk these vendors pose to the entire chain.
-While sourcing, contract management, and supplier management are some of the critical elements of SCM, in this article, I will focus on vendor risk management.
+Supply Chain Management involves a product’s entire life cycle, from procuring the raw materials required for the product to the point where it reaches the consumer.
+Supply chain management consists of identifying the suppliers involved in producing a finished product and the risk that these suppliers might pose to the entire chain.
+While sourcing, contract management, and supplier management are some of the critical elements of SCRM, this article focuses on supplier risk management.

-A supplier’s risk to the supply chain cannot be conducted in isolation but needs to be conducted along with cyber risk, financial, reputational, legal, risks.
-For example, a supplier with weak cyber operational controls will pose a significant risk for the entire chain.
-Supplier management needs to be meticulous, thorough, data-driven, and also include a list of back up suppliers to minimize the impact in the event of a disruption.
+Analysis of a supplier’s risk to the supply chain cannot be conducted in isolation, but instead needs to be conducted alongside cyber, financial, reputational, and legal risks.
+For example, a supplier with weak cyber operational controls will pose a significant risk to the entire chain.
+Supplier management must be meticulous, thorough, and data-driven, and must also include a list of backup suppliers to minimize the impact in the event of a disruption.

-Today, almost all organizations rely on hundreds if not thousands of suppliers across all areas to function.
-In many cases, the overwhelming volume of suppliers and the massive load of data associated with them, are some of the reasons for organizations to defer looking into starting the process of supplier management.
+To function today, almost all organizations rely on hundreds, if not thousands, of suppliers across all areas.
+In many cases, the overwhelming volume of suppliers and the massive load of data associated with them are the reasons why organizations defer starting the process of supplier management.

-At ComplyScore, as a vendor risk management company, we have helped multiple companies reduce their supplier risk by implementing industry best practices.
-I have listed a few of them below.
+At ComplyScore, we have helped numerous companies reduce their supplier risk by implementing industry best practices, a few of which are listed below.

-Have a complete inventory of all the suppliers your organization uses.
-Do not just focus on your tier 1 suppliers.
-You need to have details on your tier 2&3 too.
-Also, have a backup list of suppliers you can use in case of a disruption of service from your current supplier.
-Not having a list as well as a backup list puts you at a disadvantage from the get-go
+Establish a complete inventory of all the suppliers your organization uses.
+Do not focus solely on your Tier 1 suppliers – you need to have details on your Tier 2 & 3 suppliers too.
+Also, have a backup list of suppliers that you can use in case of a disruption of service from your current suppliers.
+Not having a list or a backup list puts you at a disadvantage from the start.

 First, assess the “impact” of the vendor across multiple areas.
 These areas are: